groovycode-xyz/taschengeld/README.md

 Taschengeld is an allowance tracker application designed to help families manage chores, tasks, and allowances for children.
 It features a user-friendly interface for both parents and children to interact with.

-## ⚠️ IMPORTANT RULE FOR ALL DEVELOPERS ⚠️

-**DO NOT ATTEMPT TO FIX LINTER ERRORS UNDER ANY CIRCUMSTANCES**

-**NEVER NEVER NEVER NEVER attempt to fix linter errors from now on!!!!!**

-This rule is crucial for maintaining the current development workflow.
-Linter errors are to be ignored and left as-is.

 ## New Features

 ### Piggy Bank Interface